Vogon: Appearance and personality

 Vogons are roughly human-sized, although much bulkier, with green or grey skin.
 Their noses are above their eyebrows, which are either ginger (in the television series) or white (in the film).
 The film's commentary states that the idea behind the high flat noses was that they evolved both the noses and the severe bureaucracy from being repeatedly whacked by the paddle creatures under the sand on Vogsphere whenever they had an independent thought (in the film, the Vogon bureaucracy is centred on Vogsphere).
 In the radio series it is said that "Their highly domed nose rises above their small piggy forehead".

-Garth Jennings deliberately based his conception of the Vogons on the work of cartoonist James Gillray (1757–1815).
+Garth Jennings based the visual portrayal of the Vogons in the 2005 film on the work of cartoonist James Gillray (1756–1815).
 "His creations were so grotesque...when we looked at them, we realised they were the Vogons".

 Origins

 The series tells that, far back in prehistory, when the first primeval Vogons crawled out of the sea, evolution gave up on them.
 Through sheer obstinacy, though, the Vogons survived (partly by adapting a misplaced, badly malformed, and dyspeptic liver into a brain).
 As the radio show says: "What nature refused to give to them, they did without.
 Until their myriad anatomical deficiencies could be rectified with surgery."
 They then emigrated en masse to the MeagaBrantis star cluster (although the film has them staying on Vogsphere), the political hub of the galaxy.
 They banish the ruling philosophers to the tax office to lick stamps and within a few short Voge years took over pretty much all of the galactic civil service, where they form most of the Galactic bureaucracy, most notably in the Vogon Constructor Fleets (which, despite their name, patrol the galaxy demolishing planets).
 The only named Vogons in the stories are Jeltz (see below), Kwaltz (who appears in the film), Zarniwoop, revealed to be a Vogon in the Quintessential Phase, and Jeltz's son Constant Mown.
+Two other named Vogon Constructor Fleet captains, Prostetnic Vogons Kutz and Yant, appear in Fit the Fourteenth announcing the demolition of the planets Avaruth and Regulo 7, respectively.